 In addition to conducting in-depth examinations of the data contained on computers and cell phones, our forensic computer examiner lends technical support to other law enforcement agencies during their investigation of online crimes.

-To contact our digital forensics unit, contact Detective Brian Webbe at (570) 517-3114 or by email at firstname.lastname@example.org.
+To speak to someone about our digital forensics program, please contact us online or by email at firstname.lastname@example.org.